dke/lightsrv/README.md

 Change the `$url` to point to the actual service url.

 In order to work, you need to make the browser accept the self-signed cert.
 Easiest to do so is to access some sever URL in the browser directly and follow the browsers questions.

+## TODO

+one open/close call per auto run command line arguments for initial autorun, or setup only, or switch/pwm stuff configurable auto interval find out how to daemon / systemd